What Is FAT32 File Size Limit & Workaround to FAT32 4GB Limit

 Option 1: Format your file system in exFAT or NTFS.

 There are two relatively new file system formats – exFAT and NTFS.
 The former is more suitable for flash memory, meant to fill the gap of FAT32, and is recognized by all versions of Windows and modern versions of macOS.
 The latter has a maximum file size of 16TB.
 Especially, there is no realistic file size or partition size limit, and NTFS works with all versions of windows, but it is read-only with Mac and some Linux distributions by default.
-So if you are a PC user, feel free to convert FAT32 to NTFS.
+So if you are a PC user, feel free to convert FAT32 to NTFS, a feasible Fat32 max file size workdaround.
 If you are a Mac user, you can choose to format your drive in exFAT to break the FAT32 file size limit.

 Option 2: Split the file into small segments.

 NTFS and exFAT have worse compatibility with OS than FAT32.
-If formatting the file system isn't the optimal way, you can choose to split the large file into multiple clips each within 4GB to bypass the FAT32 file size limit.
+If formatting the file system isn't the optimal workaround to Fat32 file size limit, you can choose to split the large file into multiple clips each within 4GB to bypass the FAT32 file size limit.

 You can rely on some tools such as 7-zip, WinRAR to do the task.
 Here we take 7-zip as an example.
 Right-click the large file > move the mouse over 7-zip > click "Add to archive …" > change "Archive format" as zip and Split to volumes, bytes: as 1000M or smaller > click OK and then move the split files to the FAT32 drive.
 Note: If you want to transfer some videos larger than 4GB to your USB drive or another storage device with FAT32 format, you can rely on video editing software to split the video into clips smaller than 4GB beforehand.